 These radios use crystals in the 12-13 MHz area for transmit and 16-17 MHz area for receive so a ProgRock can be easily programmed to be used in lieu of a crystal with a slight modification of a GE "ICOM" channel element.
 Because the MastrII transmitters use phase modulation, the signal source is never modulated - and this is an advantage if you happen to need to set several overlapping transmitters to the same frequency and you need their modulation to "track" precisely.
 By using a TCXO (or QRP Labs' OCXO) rather than the 1PPS to maintain frequency stability, the possibility of occasional "clicks" in the audio due to frequency correction steps is eliminated.

 With any synthesizer the concern is that it will produce spurious signals and/or additional phase noise that will degrade the transmit/receive performance, but preliminary testing has shown that even when multiplied to 70cm, the resulting spectra is quite clean - probably good enough to be used on a repeater.
 If one does do this, there are a few things that should probably be kept in mind:

-- It would probably be a good idea to place some high-Q band-pass filtering tuned to the LO frequency to minimize any low-level spurs that might be present on the synthesizer.
+- It would probably be a good idea to place some high-Q band-pass filtering tuned to the synthesizer's output frequency to minimize any low-level spurs at frequencies removed from the main output frequency that might be present on the synthesizer.
 Initial testing didn't show any obvious problems, but using such a filter would be a sensible precaution.

-- A very amount of added "hiss" - probably from low-level phase modulation - was observed at UHF harmonics.
+- A very small amount of added "hiss" - probably from low-level phase modulation - was observed at UHF.
 In normal use, this would probably have not been noticeable unless one did an "A/B" test.

 This page stolen from ka7oei.blogspot.com